Snorkeling at Manta Point is up there with one of the most epic experiences you can have on Nusa Penida Island.

-I have put together this complete guide of Manta Point Nusa Penida including where to book and what to expect!
+I have put together this complete guide to visiting Manta Point Nusa Penida including where to book and what to expect on the snorkeling tour.

-WHERE TO BOOK A SNORKELING TRIP TO MANTA POINT
+WHERE TO BOOK A MANTA POINT NUSA PENIDA TOUR

-There are a couple of options to book a snorkeling trip to Manta Point Nusa Penida and they are:
+There are a couple of options to book a Manta Ray Snorkeling Nusa Penida tour and they are:

-From Nusa Penida island, boat tours operate out of Toya Pakeh Bay to Manta Point Nusa Penida on a daily basis.
+From Nusa Penida Island, boat tours operate out of Toya Pakeh Bay to Manta Bay on a daily basis.

-You can head down to one of the many tourist offices in Toya Pakeh to organise your snorkeling trip to Manta Point.
-The cost of a Manta Point snorkeling tour is around 200,000 rupiah.
+You can head down to one of the many tourist offices in Toya Pakeh to organize your snorkeling trip.
+The cost of a Manta Point snorkeling tour is around 200,000 IDR.

-If you happen to be in Bali and want to go snorkeling with manta rays at Manta Point Nusa Penida, there is one tour that I can highly recommend which is a full-day trip from Bali.
+If you happen to be in Bali and want to go snorkeling on Nusa Penida, there is one tour that I can highly recommend which is a full-day trip from Bali.

 The Manta Bay Snorkeling Tour is the most top-rated tour with great reviews and thousands of bookings.

-This tour includes a hassle-free pick-up and drop-off from your hotel, return boat transfers from Bali, English-speaking guide and you will visit such spots as Manta Point Nusa Penida, Crystal Bay, Gamat Bay, Toyapakeh Wall and more!
-All this for less than $50 USD.
+This tour includes a hassle-free pick-up and drop-off from your hotel, return boat transfers from Bali, an English-speaking guide and you will visit such spots as Manta Bay, Crystal Bay, Gamat Bay, Toyapakeh Wall, and more!

 Book Now → Manta Bay Snorkeling Tour